alinex/node-validator/README.md

 The checks are completely asynchronous because they may contain some IO checks.

-To get a human readable description:
+To get a human readable description call:

 ``` coffee
 message = validator.describe